 Step 1: The concrete structure is already built and ready for the application of GFRC.
 Plumbing and electrical work is also done ahead of time.

 Step 2: Attach the rock panels to the substructure using stainless steel all-thread.
 Tighten the nuts on the front and back of the all-thread to secure the panel.

 Step 3: Use screws to fasten diamond mesh onto the rock panels, making sure to cover the cracks between panels.
 Then pour a cement backfill behind the panels.
 The mesh will help keep the backfill from coming through the gaps when wet.
 Once the cement begins to set, remove the diamond mesh and carve the cement down approximately 1/2 inch.

 Step 4: After the backfill cement has been carved back, fill the cracks with an embossing cement.
 Use a latex stamp pad that is the same texture as the rock cliff and apply release agent to create the look of one continuous rock.

-Step 5: After the panels have been embossed, the structural work is complete.
+Step 5: After you have embossed the panels, the structural work is complete.
 The next step is to waterproof and color the rock panels.